-A: As an athlete with lactose intolerance, you do not have the ability to digest the sugar (known as lactose) found in many dairy products.
+As an athlete with lactose intolerance, you do not have the ability to digest the sugar (known as lactose) found in many dairy products.
 Having lactose intolerance means you don’t have enough of the enzyme lactase, which is needed to absorb lactose.
 When you eat dairy, bacteria in the digestive tract react to the lactose, triggering symptoms such as stomach pain and bloating.

 Athletes depend on healthy bones to keep them strong and calcium is critical for bone health.
-Dairy is crucial to keep in your diet not just it delivers calcium; milk also contains the right nutrients to help an athlete recover from a hard workout.
+Dairy is crucial to keep in your diet not just as it provides calcium; but milk also contains the right nutrients to help an athlete recover from a hard workout.
 Milk naturally has electrolytes that help restore fluid balance.
 Milk may also help prevent further exercise-induced muscle damage and enhance muscle gains in resistance athletes.
 If you are going the distance in any sport, whether that’s running, cycling or something else, chocolate milk contains an optimal carbohydrate-to-protein ratio that helps refuel the body’s reserves.

 Here are other useful tips to help you with lactose intolerance: